samchrisinger/shanti_kmaps_typeahead/README.md

 In the second use of the plugin, you are selecting terms that are facets of other terms.
 For example, KMaps places can be classified by two types of subjects, "feature types" and
 "associated subjects".
 This use of the plugin allows you to search the terms that can and do classify KMaps places.

 When selecting facets, we take a different approach.
 First, we prefetch the facets that have actually been applied in a particular domain.
-In so doing, we obtain the facet
-(term) name and its count, but not its ancestry.
-Then, when a search is launched, we also grab all terms that *could have been* applied as facets.
+In so doing, we obtain the term name and its facet count, but not its ancestry.
+Then, when a search is launched, we also pull in terms that *could have been* applied as facets.
 These are known as *zero facets*.
 In a space where large numbers of facets are used in practice, it might not be necessary to display zero facets.
-However, we find it helpful to display unselectable zero facets so that users get an idea of what terms are *available in principle* for application.
+However, we find it helpful to display unselectable zero facets so that users get an idea of what terms are *available in principle* for application to a particular domain.

 In this use of the plugin, the following options are important: